supermitsuba/PeopleSearch/README.md

 - Use Entity Framework Code First to talk to the database
 - Unit Tests for appropriate parts of the application

+### Things I missed

+Note that these are things I wanted to do that were out of scope, but might be valid to add to the project.

+- Trie working (it's there)
+- Address lookup for validating
+- Shrink pictures for search to make the results faster
+- Color and styling
+- Interests picker (As you type an interest, it adds it in a list format)

 ### Quick Links

 Please visit [localhost](http://localhost:8000/people)